dongxiansuixin/ue-gameplay-work-balancer/README.md

 ### 🧩 Extensions

 The Gameplay Work Balancer supports extensions that can change the default behavior.
-You can register modifiers that mutate the frame budgets or priorority of items before the work loop.
-We provide one example modifier `FFrameBudgetEscalationModifierImpl` which increases the frame budget by a fixed small value when it's exceeded so that if we do don't have a big work backup but rather a slight FPS drop.
+You can register modifiers that mutate the frame budgets or priority of items before the work loop.
+We provide one example modifier `FFrameBudgetEscalationModifierImpl` which increases the frame budget by a fixed small value when it's exceeded so that if we don't have a big work backup but rather a slight FPS drop.
 The escalation then decays each frame that we don't hit the maximum budget.
-This grants the system some elasticity to avoid balooning  work unit backlogs.
+This grants the system some elasticity to avoid ballooning  work unit backlogs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>